DHTMLX/docs-suite/docs/data_collection/api/datacollection_find_method.md

         - `match: string` - the value of the item attribute
     - if set as a function, the search will be applied by the rule specified in the function.
 The function takes three parameters:
         - `item: object` - the object of an item
-        - `index?: number` - optional, the index of an item
+        - `index: number` - the index of an item
-        - `array?: object[]` - optional, an array of items the method was called upon
+        - `array: object[]` - an array of items the method was called upon

 @returns:
 The object of the matching item.